It is safe to estimate that less than 10% of email recipients with disclaimers ever read them. Do you?

 - to disclaim liability in case of potential computer virus infection and advise the recipient of their own responsibility to scan, prevent, and mitigate any potential damage

-If you don’t have one yet, here is how to create one with the Signature in Outlook
+If you don’t have the disclaimer set up in your Outlook Email Signature yet, here is how to create one

 In the File menu, click Options.